 Famotidine (which is sold under the brand name Pepcid®) is another popular antacid.
 It falls into a slightly different category than omeprazole.
 You see, besides harboring proton pumps, parietal cells also have histamine receptors.
 These receptors bind histamine (H2) and are utilized in the production of stomach acid.
 H2-receptor antagonists (i.e. blockers) like famotidine can reversibly bind to these receptors, effectively keeping them from producing acid.

 In short, omeprazole and famotidine work to create the same effect—blocking acid production.
-However, omeprazole tends to be the more effective antacid because it has longer-lasting effects.
-Omeprazole can be given every 24 hours while famotidine is typically repeated every 12 hours in dogs.
+However, a vet may recommend famotidine vs. omeprazole for dogs in different situations.
+While both are effective, overall, omeprazole tends to be the more effective antacid because it has longer-lasting effects.
+Also, from a convenience standpoint, omeprazole can be given every 24 hours while famotidine is typically repeated every 12 hours in dogs.

-Some Tums formulations contain an artificial sugar known as xylitol for sweetening and flavoring.
-Xylitol can be deadly for dogs due to sharp drops in blood sugar, and it can last in their bodies for a few days.
+- Some Tums formulations can be bad for dogs because they contain an artificial sugar known as xylitol (i.e. birch sugar).
+Xylitol can be deadly for dogs since it causes sharp drops in blood sugar and/or liver failure.

-And Pepto Bismol for dogs isn’t a great idea either.
+Pepto Bismol for dogs (bismuth subsalicylate) isn’t a great idea either.
 It can turn your dog’s stool a scary black color, and the subsalicylate ingredient may worsen GI upset or occasionally lead to ulcers.

 Options other than antacids